Nonparametric Simulation Extrapolation for Measurement Error Models: Data Analysis

 \section{Data Analysis}

-We consider an analysis of the Korean Longitudinal Study of Aging (KLoSA), following that conducted by \citet{BMI_Example}.
+We now consider an analysis of the Korean Longitudinal Study of Aging (KLoSA), following that conducted by \citet{BMI_Example}.
 The KLoSA considers South Korean citizens, aged 45 and over, in a longitudinal study looking to determine health effects of aging.
-Our analysis considers data on $n=9842$ indivdiuals, with an internal validation sample of $n_1=505$, and we are interested in estimating how an individual's BMI impacts their propensity towards being hypertensive.
-In the main study, BMI is estimated, through self-reported weight and heights, and the validation sample includes true measurements alongside the self-reported values.
-Alongside the self-reported BMI, we are also given each individual's age, which we consider to be error-free.
+Our analysis considers data on $n=9842$ individuals, with an internal validation sample of $n_1=505$, and we are interested in estimating how an individual's BMI impacts their propensity towards being hypertensive.
+In the main study BMI is estimated through self-reported weight and heights, and the validation sample includes clinical measurements, taken to be the truth, alongside the self-reported values.
+We also observe each individual's age, which we consider to be error-free.

-A simple analysis of the validation sample demonstrates that the errors are highly non-normal, as is evidenced by the Q-Q plot in Figure~\ref{fig::klosa_qq}, an excess kurtosis of $2.05$, and negative skew.
+An analysis of the validation sample demonstrates that the errors are non-normal, as is evidenced by the Q-Q plot in Figure~\ref{fig::klosa_qq}, an excess kurtosis of $2.05$, and negative skew.
 This suggests that the standard P-SIMEX procedure may not be appropriate.
-We estimate the ratio of $\sigma_U/\sigma_X$, using the $505$ validation sample observations, as $0.8980$.
+We estimate the ratio of $\sigma_U/\sigma_X$, using the $505$ validation sample observations, as $0.898$.

-We analyze these data fitting a simple logistic regression model, with a logit link function, including the main effects of BMI and age.
-That is, we assume that $\text{logit}(E[Y_i|X_i, Z_i]) = \beta_0 + \beta_1\text{BMI}_i + \beta_2\text{Age}_i$.
-We generate bootstrap standard error estimates, replicating the analysis $1000$ times, and compare both the NP-SIMEX and P-SIMEX.
-The nonlinear extrapolant was selected for both procedures, through a visual inspection of the fit, as is typical for a logistic regression analysis.
-We further consider an uncorrected analysis.
+We analyze these data fitting a logistic regression model, with a logit link function, including the main effects of BMI and age.
+That is, we assume that We generate bootstrap standard error estimates with $1000$ replicates, and compare both the NP-SIMEX and the P-SIMEX, using the nonlinear extrapolant.
+We also consider an uncorrected analysis.
 The results are summarized in Table~\ref{tab::klosa_analysis}.